Vattulainen-Group/gmx_CellModel/README.md

 High priority

-- [x] Move documentation to GitHub and documentat classes/functions
-- [x] Expand JSON with Cell, Tissue, Matrix, System, Simulation headings mirroring code modules.
-- [-] Write a wrapper for running multiple simulations.
+- [ ] Write a wrapper for running multiple simulations (PARTIALLY done)
 - [ ] Allow the selection of different tissue layers (like in epidermis).
 Cell type in a layer would be identical.
 At the cell level, multiple cells have to be generated (with also allowed structural differences in nr of particles, radius and shape).
 Layer is then a new object between Cell and Tissue.
 - [ ] Generate randomly rotated cells within a Layer.
 - [ ] Implement virtual site logic (Go like potentials etc)